bihealth/bih-cluster/bih-cluster/docs/best-practice/temp-files.md

 ## `TMPDIR` and the scheduler

 In the older nodes, the local disk is a relatively slow spinning disk, in the newer nodes, the local disk is a relatively fast SSD.
-Further, the local disk is independent from the GPFS file system, so I/O volume to it does not affect the network or any other job on other nodes.
+Further, the local disk is independent from the CephFS file system, so I/O volume to it does not affect the network or any other job on other nodes.
 Please note that by default, Slurm will not change your environment variables.
 This includes the environment variable `TMPDIR`.